 The Last Unicorn had several moments of horror that were sure to cause sleepless nights — Mommy Fortuna's freak show gruesome death at the claws of a harpy and a giant fanged bull made of fire that seemed to trample over herds of beautiful unicorns.

 The Mouse and His Child is best known for the animated film faithfully based off Russel Hoban's strange, metaphoric novella.
 Both the book and movie are essentially A.I.: Artificial Intelligence for kids.
 In the movie, a pack of nasty Rats have an army of enslaved abandoned wind-up toys.
-When one of them breaks down, Manny (Peter Ustinov), the Rats' leader, gives the toy a mock-sympathetic speech — and then, as the toy pleads for its life, he sends for another Rat to demolish the toy for spare parts!
+When one of them breaks down, Manny (Peter Ustinov), the Rats' leader, gives the toy a mock-sympathetic speech — and then, he sends for another Rat to demolish the toy for spare parts as ιτ pleads for its life.

 Manny then goes on to smash the titular characters to pieces with a huge rock.
 They get better.
 A Muskrat the characters had befriended earlier puts them back together — but we get to watch as he does so.
 The incongruously cheerful song playing over the scene just makes it creepier.